devonfw/shop-floor/dsf4openshift/cluster/command-line/README.md

 # DevonFW Openshift Origin Command Line

-This are scripts to make more easy the way for control a cluster of DevonFW Oenshift Origin.
+This are scripts to make easier  the way for control a cluster of DevonFW Oenshift Origin.

 ## List of scripts